Activity 2A: Focus

 Step One

 To learn about climate and what causes it to change, read what the University Corporation for Atmospheric Research has to say by visiting their website.
-Click on the words below for each answer.
+Click on the words below for each answer, and to read a little more about the climate change science.

 What is climate?